boto/boto3/docs/source/guide/s3-example-access-permissions.rst

 ============

 In this example, a Python code is used to display the bucket access control list (ACL) for a selected bucket.
-The code uses the AWS SDK for Python to manage Amazon S3 bucket access permissions using these methods of the Amazon S3 client class:
+The code uses the AWS SDK for Python to manage Amazon S3 bucket access permissions using this method of the Amazon S3 client class:

 * `get_bucket_acl <https://boto3.readthedocs.io/en/latest/reference/services/s3.html#S3.Client.get_bucket_acl>`_.